abdolence/secret-vault-rs/README.md

 - GCP Secret Manager + KMS enveloper encryption and AEAD

 because in case of GCP there are additional effort in Google Cloud SDK provided integration with this library.
-One of the unexpected side-effects not having the official SDK for Rust from Google.
+One of the unexpected side-effects of not having the official SDK for Rust from Google.

 ## Performance details